WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

       Made chnages to my index.html to make sure the webnook was running on Github.

    - Setting up a notifier in GitHub or DockerHub
-      I set up to be notified in Github my going to settings and going to the webnooks tab.
+      I set up to be notified in Github my going to settings in this repo and going to the webnooks tab.
-      I enerted the url I made for Dockerhub and put notify me on everything.
+      I entered the url I made for Dockerhub and put notify me on everything.

 ## Part 4
 - Diagram